 It's no surprise that pomegranates are sometimes called nature's most labor-intensive fruit, as the thick leathery skin and membrane protects its contents very well.
 Some would say almost too well!

 Here's our favorite method to remove pomegranate seeds: To remove the arils, slice off the top to expose the arils, then cut the fruit in sections.
 Place the sections in a bowl of water and nudge out the arils — the bitter white membranes surrounding them will then float to the top.
 Discard the membranes, strain out the water, and voila!
 You now have a bowlful of juicy arils to eat or to blend and strain into juice.
-One pomegranate yields about 3/4 cup seeds and 1/2 cup of juice.
+One pomegranate yields about 3/4 cup seeds or 1/2 cup of juice.

 Using Pomegranate Seeds and Juice